ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         \

-        Graham Balshaw is proud to have passed the ownership of Assembly Solutions down to his three children; Gareth, Sophie and Oliver Balshaw.
+        We are delighted to announce that our Founder Graham Balshaw has passed the ownership of Assembly Solutions down to his three children; Gareth, Sophie and Oliver Balshaw.

-        Since starting the business 25 years ago, Graham is delighted to keep the £5million turnover business in the family.
+        Since creating the cable assembly business 25 years ago, Graham is proud to keep ASL in the family.

         **"It has been a privilege to watch my children join the business one by one, over the past 25 years and I couldn’t be more proud.
 Their work ethic and dedication to growing the business made it a very easy decision in passing the company down to them and I’m looking forward to seeing them take ASL even further".**